In this four-part seminar, learn the history of art crime, how it's discovered and exposed, and begin an investigative project of your own.

 Museums, private collections, and the art market are filled with works of art that have criminal histories.
 They’ve been ripped from ancient tombs, looted from colonized source communities, or forged to dupe unsuspecting buyers.
 But in recent years, journalists, academics, and amateurs alike have used social media crowdsourcing and special searches to unearth these dark histories, bring stolen sacred artifacts home, and expose criminal activity behind a surprising amount of artwork.
 In this course, you’ll learn how to identify and expose art crime alongside Erin Thompson, America’s only full-time professor of art crime—looking to some of the greatest investigations that have uncovered theft and fraud in the art world for reference.
 Over the course of four sessions, you’ll trace the history and most common forms of art crime, learn the techniques of investigating it, and begin working on an investigation of your own.

-There are four total sessions included in this purchase, each lasting for 1.5 hours on four consecutive Mondays.
+There are four total sessions included in this purchase, each lasting for 1.5 hours on four Mondays beginning November 2.

 Session 1 (Monday, 11/2, 7-8:30 PM ET): How art becomes criminal